This page lists questions 34 to 44 of the European Medicines Agency's questions and answers on presubmission guidance.

 - Medicinal products with particular critical safety issues.

 However, reference to already approved package leaflets may be acceptable where appropriate, based on a sound justification by the applicant.
 Examples of when this may be considered acceptable as well as the considerations to be taken into account when choosing the types of ‘reference’ package leaflets are detailed in the Guidance concerning consultations with target patient groups for the package leaflet.
+The term ‘bridging’ is used to describe the situation where, because the leaflets are sufficiently similar in both content and layout, a successful user consultation on one leaflet can be used to demonstrate that another leaflet meets the requirements of article 59(3) of Council Directive 2001/83/EC.
+For such bridging report, please use the

 If user consultation has been performed on a package leaflet in the old QRD templates, there is no need to be retested when updating according to the new QRD templates.
 However, it should be noted that compliance with the QRD templates does not exempt from the obligation to undertake a user test or other form of user consultation.
 See also question "Which tools are used by the EMA to facilitate the streamlining of the European Decision making process / What is the QRD information?"